mkidson/mkidson_obsidian_vault/MSc/To-Do files/Unfolding Process.md

 - Once the first bin on the high end reaches 0 counts, the rest are 0 above that.
 - Energy slices are labelled by their centre, the first of which is at 0.625 MeV and the last of which is at 16.375 MeV
 - Filename is `0_5_thresh_0_25_bin.rsp`
+- The CFD procedure used was taking 4 points around the index before the zero cross.
+We take the index before the zero cross index up to two after the zero cross, so it's "symmetric" about the crossing.

 # Pulse Height